 District heating is an important sector in the energy industry of the Czech Republic, providing heat needs to 1.7 million households and a significant share of industrial heat demand.

-The Czech Republic is one of the countries with a traditionally high share of district heating systems.
-In the European context, due to the penetration of 41% of households, the district heating system can be described as highly developed, although there is still considerable space for improvement in terms of distribution network and technology efficiency.
+The Czech Republic is one of the countries with a traditionally high share of district heating systems (41% of households).
+However, there is still considerable space for improvement in terms of distribution network and technology efficiency.